 Powell’s Books uses a similar approach to Sephora’s by introducing top sellers as “Picks of the Month”.

 Kate Spade is every bit the cheeky talker when it comes to promoting their products.
 If this is an appropriate approach for your brand, consider A/B testing with some clever titles.

-Nosto’s 3 Main Takeaways on product recommendations:
+Nosto’s 3 Main Takeaways on product recommendation best practices:

 1. 75% of digital-savvy customers expect a personalized shopping experience.
 Don’t let these shoppers down.

 2. Maximize the use of product recommendations by incorporating them throughout relevant sections of your site.